rodneyrehm/viewport-units-buggyfill/Readme.md

 The buggyfill iterates through all defined styles the document knows and extracts those that uses a viewport unit.
 After resolving the relative units against the viewport's dimensions, CSS is put back together and injected into the document in a `<style>` element.
 Listening to the `orientationchange` event allows the buggyfill to update the calculated dimensions accordingly.

+> Note: This buggyfill only works on stylesheets! viewport units used in `style` attributes are *not* resolved.

 ## Using viewport-units-buggyfill